dendibakh/perf-book/chapters/1-Introduction/1-9 Chapter Summary.md

 * People absolutely hate using slow software, especially when their productivity goes down because of it.
 Not all fast software is world-class, but all world-class software is fast.
 Performance is _the_ killer feature.
 * Software tuning is becoming more important than it has been for the last 40 years and it will be one of the key drivers for performance gains in the near future.
 The importance of low-level performance tuning should not be underestimated, even if it's just a 1% improvement.
 The cumulative effect of these small improvements is what makes the difference.
 * To squeeze the last bit of performance you need to have a good mental model of how modern CPUs work.
 * Predicting the performance of a certain piece of code is nearly impossible since there are so many factors that affect the performance of modern platforms.
-When implementing SW optimizations, developers should not rely on intuition but use careful performance analysis instead.
+When implementing software optimizations, developers should not rely on intuition but use careful performance analysis instead.

 \sectionbreak